Connect with us

 Refer to the screenshot below for the exact placement:

 Deciding on the food, dress code, and decorations are easily determined with the help of a theme.
-Why not take the unpredictable and unconventional route and decide to throw a renaissance fair bridal shower?
+Why not take the unpredictable and unconventional route and decide to throw a Renaissance fair bridal shower?

 This cottage-core vibe is something your friends would be into!
-You can finally wear that cute french cut neckline dress you’ve been eyeing for weeks and add a bit of authenticity with a fashionable medieval accessory.
+You can finally wear that cute French cut neckline dress you’ve been eyeing for weeks and add a bit of authenticity with a fashionable medieval accessory.

 🌟 Determine the location.